Vasudeo Sitaram Bendrey

-He is well known for searching first known image of Chhatrapati Shivaji Maharaj.
-Before this image, the look of Chhatrapati Shivaji Maharaj was not known to people.
+He is well known for searching first known image of Shivaji.
+Before this image, the look of Shivaji was not known to people.

-With research of many years he wrote first full-proof biography of Chhatrapati Sambhaji Maharaj, son of Chhatrapati Shivaji Maharaj and second Chhatrapati of Maratha Empire.
-This book technically clarified the image of Sambhaji Maharaj.
-He also searched the actual samādhi of Sambhaji Maharaj which is located in Vadhu Budruk village in Pune District, Maharashtra.
+With research of many years he wrote first full-proof biography of Sambhaji, son of Shivaji and second Chhatrapati of Maratha Empire.
+This book technically clarified the image of Sambhaji.
+He also searched the actual samādhi of Sambhaji which is located in Vadhu Budruk village in Pune District, Maharashtra.

 He wrote the book Sadhan Chikitsa in 1928.
 This book was considered to be his first historical volume because many historians of the time considered it to be a must read book for aspiring historians and researchers of Maratha history.